 Making Visual Studio less annoying #2

-Thursday 4 March 2004This is close to 21 years old.
+Thursday 4 March 2004This is almost 21 years old.
 Be careful.

 If you’ve installed the MSDN library on top of your Visual Studio, you’ve got a ton of documentation at your fingertips.
 In fact, way too much, at least in my opinion.
 Here’s how to get rid of some of it.